CBT-Insomnia

 3

-We will review and address any environmental and routine issues that may be interfering with regular, restorative sleep.
-We will review sleep hygiene items together, discuss and identify which items apply to you, and create a goal and action plan for each sleep hygiene item that may be contributing to insomnia.
-In addition, using data from your sleep journal, we will create a sleep schedule that will limit the amount of time you spend awake in bed and begin to develop a more consistent nightly sleep schedule.
+We will review and address any environmental and routine issues that may be interfering with sleep.
+We will review sleep related behaviors and create a goal and action plan for any behavior patterns that may be contributing to insomnia.
+In addition, using data from your sleep journal, we will create a sleep schedule that will limit the amount of time you spend awake in bed.
 Initially, this can be quite scary.
 I will be here to support you through the entire process.
-Over a period of 6-8 weeks, your sleep schedule will become increasingly more consistent, and your experiences of frustration due to time spent awake in bed will lessen.
+Over time, the pairing of bed with sleep will be reinforced, while the pairing of alertness with the bed will diminish.
+Experiences of frustration due to time spent awake in bed will lessen.
 You will experience increased alertness and energy during the day.
 Restorative sleep is in sight.
 No medications and sweet relief!

 4